ce7er2s/proxy-box/README.md

 Can't do shit about BIND and UDP ASSOCIATE. (but who need them anyway?)

-Can't do shit about hostname resolve on server side (socks5h) and IPv6 addresses.
+Can't do shit about IPv6 addresses.

 Can do shit in real-life testing:

 - curl works fine
-- web extension Smart Proxy
+- web extension Smart Proxy (mostly)
 - ssh with ProxyCommand and netcat